Scholarly Collaborators

 Co-editor: Absalom, Absalom!, "By the People," The Hamlet, "The Hound," "Lizards in Jamshyd's Courtyard," The Mansion, "Red Leaves," "Retreat," "A Rose for Emily," The Sound and the Fury.
 Additional Editing: "Ambuscade," "Death Drag," "Fool about a Horse," "Monk," "My Grandmother Millard and General Bedford Forrest and the Battle of Harrykin Creek," "Raid," The Reivers, "The Tall Men," "That Evening Sun," "Uncle Willy," "The Unvanquished," The Unvanquished, "Vendee," "Wash."
 Author: "Narrative Structure Analysis," "Race & Place: Mapping the Demography of Faulkner's Fictions."

-James B. Carothers is Conger Gabel Teaching Professor Emeritus of English at the University of Kansas, where he taught from 1970 to 2016.
-Author of William Faulkner's Short Stories (1985) and co-author (with Theresa M. Towner) of Reading Faulkner: Collected Stories" (2006), he was, with John T. Matthews, founding co-editor of The Faulkner Journal. [updated January 2023]
+James B. Carothers (1942 – 2024) was Conger Gabel Teaching Professor Emeritus of English at the University of Kansas, where he taught from 1970 to 2016.
+Author of William Faulkner's Short Stories (1985) and co-author (with Theresa M. Towner)of Reading Faulkner: Collected Stories (2006), he was, with John T. Matthews, founding co-editor of The Faulkner Journal. [updated September 2024]

 DY collaborator: 2012-2021